nualagr/dargan-health-foods/TESTING.md

 <br>

-A toast message is used to comfirm that the user has been logged out.
+A toast message is used to confirm that the user has been logged out.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-sign-out-toast-tablet-device.png "Screenshot of the Sign Out Success toast on a tablet device.")